dphilipson/pure-assign/README.md

 unnecessary re-renders by using [PureComponent](https://facebook.github.io/react/docs/react-api.html#react.purecomponent), which only performs an update if its props have "changed" according to a shallow-equality check.
-This means that if your updates create new objects with the same values, they will incorrectly re-render since the old props do not have object-equality with the new props.
+This means that if your updates create new objects with the same values, they will re-render unnecessarily since the old props do not have object-equality with the new props, despite having the same values.

 This is where `pureAssign()` comes in. `pureAssign(object, updates)` is equivalent to `Object.assign({}, object, updates)`, but will return the original object if nothing would be